-If you experience a bug or crash you believe is related to PSPDFKit, please report it to us.
+If you experience a bug or crash you believe is related to PSPDFKit, please let us know.

 Writing an SDK is hard.
-We need to interact with both Apple’s frameworks (especially UIKit) and your application.
-There are many potential edge cases, depending upon the app you’re building and the way you call our API.
-We have a large test suite and regularly write about testing in our blog, yet there will always be bugs.
-We usually have a very fast turnaround time on issues, but there are several ways we can make the process of reproducing and fixing bugs more efficient.
+We need to interact with both platform frameworks (e.g. Apple, Google) and your application.
+There are many potential edge cases depending upon the app you’re building and the way you call our API.
+We have a large test suite and regularly write about testing on our blog, yet there will always be bugs.
+We usually have a fast turnaround time on issues, but there are several ways we can make the process of reproducing and fixing bugs more efficient.

-We assume you are using the latest version of Xcode and the latest version of the PSPDFKit SDK.
-If you are not, please update first and verify that the bug still exists — thanks!
+We assume you’re using the latest version of Xcode and the latest version of the PSPDFKit SDK.
+If you aren’t, please update first and verify that the bug still exists — thanks!